 History of crocodiles in the Territory

-While crocodiles may be the oldest residents of the NT, it hasn’t all been smooth sailing for these carnivores.
+While crocodiles may be the oldest residents of the NT, it hasn’t all been smooth sailing for the carnivores.
 From the end of WWII until the early 70’s, crocodiles were hunted for their leather hides to the point of near extinction.

-Now, with a sustainable and protected population, crocodile conservation is a priority across the NT and numbers have recovered almost completely in the past four decades.
+With a sustainable and protected population, crocodile conservation is a priority across the NT and numbers have recovered almost completely in the past four decades.